 Heritage at Risk in the North East

-Historic England in the North East has given a grant of £37,199 to Tyne and Wear Building Preservation Trust for repairs to this important monument to Tyne & Wear's industrial heritage.
+Historic England in the North East has given a grant of £37,199 to Tyne and Wear Building Preservation Trust for repairs to this important monument and symbol of Tyneside's industrial past.

-The 526-metre long listed staiths, believed to be the largest timber structure in Europe, is a Scheduled Ancient Monument.
+The 526-metre long structure is believed to be the largest timber structure in Europe and is a scheduled ancient monument.
 Built by the North Eastern Railway Company and opened in 1893 it was part of the Dunston Extension line, facilitating the export of coal.
-At peak working, in the 1920s, the staiths shipped an average of 140,000 tons of coal per week.

-The site has been on the Heritage At Risk register since 2004, following a fire which destroyed 8% of the structure.
-Two years ago Historic England and the Heritage Lottery Fund funded repairs to the first half of the structure, enabling it to be opened up to the public.
-An events programme last year included four food markets, lighting events and the Late Shows which have attracted thousands of visitors.
+The site has been on the Heritage at Risk Register since 2004, following a fire which destroyed part of the structure.
+Historic England and the Heritage Lottery Fund have previously funded urgent repairs to the first half of the structure, enabling it to be opened up to the public.

 Follow us on Twitter @HE_NorthEast for updates on this and other special places that Historic England is bringing back into use.

 Also of interest...

 Find out which of England's historic sites are currently at risk.